 PRIME Insurance recognizes what Hurricane Sandy has caused.
 And we know how we can help you in the event of another hurricane.

 We’re the successful insurance agency that has working relationships with scores of the leading insurance companies.
-This allows us to tap into exclusive NJ, NY, PA, FL and other homeowners, renter and business insurance policies that skirt current difficulties.
-It’s because of this, that we may be able to get you a customized plan – at a low quote.
+This allows us to tap into exclusive NJ, NY, PA, FL and other homeowners, renter and business insurance policies and help guide you through the process with professionalism.
+It’s because of this, that we may be able to get you a customized plan – at a competitively lowest quote.
 Visit us online at our insurance website, email us at PRIME [at] primeins [dot] com or telephone us at 732-400-5242 and discover the PRIME difference!

 Summary: From painful experience, the NY and NJ coastal areas understand the awful ramifications of a hurricane.
 Get the tips that keep you, your family and property safe from these super-storms!
 A PRIME Insurance Special Report!